sendgrid/docs/source/User_Guide/Marketing_Campaigns/design_editor.md

 1. Navigate to the **Build** tab in the left-hand navigation.
 1. Scroll down and select the **Advanced** drop-down menu.
 1. Expand the option titled **Import/Export**.
-   This starts the raw HTML download of the template, excluding images.
+   <br>This starts the raw HTML download of the template, excluding images.

 SendGrid hosts the images included in the pre-built templates and any images you have uploaded to the image library, so when you export a template’s HTML from the design editor, the embedded URLs in each `<img>` tag will remain valid.